smx06/go-civitai-downloader/README.md

 * New `--model-version-id` for `download` and `images` to target a specific version ID.
 This will generally override some other arguments.
 * Similarly, there is now a `--model-id` which will target an entire model.
 * When downloading images with `--model-images` and `--version-images` this now uses the concurrency amount set.
 * Added a `clean` command which will scan the downloads directory and remove any .tmp files left over from failed or cancelled downloads.
+This also can remove .torrent and -magnet.txt files.
 * The `db verify` command will now return what models are missing or have invalid hashes, and prompt the user to redownload them.
 * A new `--all-versions` flag for `download` which will download all versions of a model, not just the latest.
 The latest is by default.
+* The `torrent` command can now generate torrent files concurrently.

 ## Caveats